MiddletonCommunityVoice/services-list/content/fifty-plus/wiltshire-farm-foods.md

 ---

 ### Information
 Order by phone or online.
-Foods delivered to your door weekly
+Foods delivered to your door every weekl

 ### Opening Times
-* Phones open 24hrs
+* Phones open 24hrs and online